-In 2018, I proposed four growth marketing tips while working with Energizer®, one of the world’s largest manufacturers of batteries.
+In 2018, I proposed four tips to drive more traffic while working with Energizer®, one of the world’s largest manufacturers of batteries.
 I came up with those ideas while working on an extensive keyword research project for this famous brand, and here they are:

 1. Let’s consider user-generated content (UGC) as a rich source to know products that are using those batteries.
 Partners like Amazon, Walmart, Homedepot, Bestbuy, etc., already benefitted through UGC features like product ratings, customer questions & answers, reviews, and many more.
 I suggested that Energizer, as a manufacturer, should consider the following UGC-related options.